jbrisbin/rabbitmq-dsl/README.markdown

 ensures that an exchange exists and that all queues are properly bound before your Groovy code is actually run.

+If you want an anonymous, server-generated queue name, set the "name" property to "null":

+<pre><code>mq.exchange(name: "test", durable: false, autoDelete: true) {
+  // Anonymous, non-durable queue queue name: null, routingKey: "test.key", {
+    consume tag: "test", onmessage: {msg ->
+      log.info(msg.bodyAsString)
+    }
+  }
+}</code></pre>

+To publish messages, use the "publish" node:

+<pre><code> // Publish some messages
+  queue routingKey: "test.key", {
+    publish body: "this is a test"
+  }</code></pre>

+If you set the "body" property to a string, the builder will call .getBytes() on it and set the body of the message to that.
+If you set the "body" property to a real byte array (maybe you read in a file or posted a file, or something), it will blindly use what you give it.
+If you want to pass a closure, you can do that too:

+<pre><code>  queue routingKey: "test.key", {
+    publish myHeaderValue: "customHeader", body: {msg, out -> msg.properties.contentType = "text/plain"
+      out.write("these are test bytes".bytes)
+    }
+  }</code></pre>

+The "msg" variable passed to your closure is actually a lightweight bean wrapper that puts an instance of AMQP.BasicProperties ("properties"), an AMQP Envelope ("envelope"), and the body ("body" and "bodyAsString").

 If you want to run arbitrary Groovy code and access the RabbitMQ Channel object directly, declare a closure like so: